ovaltine around the world

 ON THE SLOPES

-Professional skier, Didier Cuche, drinks two cups of Ovaltine each day.
-For Didier, a day without Ovaltine is a day missed!
+Professional skier, Didier Cuche drinks two cups of Ovaltine each day.
+Indeed, for him, a day without Ovaltine is a day missed!

 Every year the Ovaltine team in Thailand visits around 2000 schools.

 Even Thailand's King Rama IX drinks Ovaltine every day.

 Every year over 3,200,000,000 mugs of Ovaltine are drunk all around the world!